A/n: So I'm going to try very hard not to mix this with random Japanese words. ._. pardon me if I slip up.

-His brother came closer, and he knew this only because the cold and slightly floral scent grew stronger in his nose.
-Sesshomaru's footfalls were silent against the grass.
+Sesshomaru came closer, and he knew this only because the cold and slightly floral scent grew stronger in his nose.
+His footfalls were silent against the grass.
 "I have come to pay my respects."

 These words caused Inuyasha's ears to twitch faintly.
 The elder demon moved to stand beside him, in front of Kagome's grave that looked far too small and insignificant for the once vibrant life it contained.
 Somehow, it only made Inuyasha's sorrow deepen.
 He did not respond to the other, and for many moments they stood in complete silence, the only sound the wind tousling their matching silver manes.

 Inuyasha quietly reflected on the years they'd spent together.
 He recalled her sweet smile, the way her eyes would sparkle when they met his, the twitch in her eyebrows when she was angered, the warmth of her embrace...
 Only once did he wonder over Sesshomaru's thoughts.
 Because surely he could not remember the miko in the same way.
 The way he'd treated her after Naraku's death spoke of tolerance and little else.
 Though, by Sesshomaru's standards tolerance was certainly nothing to scoff at.

 After several minutes passed Sesshomaru reached into one of his long sleeves, pulling out a single flower.
 It was no longer strange to see his left arm once more as a complete part of his body.
 Leave it to Sesshomaru to regenerate a limb by simply becoming worthy.
 Demon or not, there was something otherwordly about creating a sword through sheer force of will.

 The older dog demon laid the flower upon the grave, and Inuyasha did not have to ponder who it came from.